 Can I get food at London City Airport?

 No worries, although it is a small airport, you won’t have to starve.
 There are a couple of coffee shops (Pret both landside and airside, Café Nero airside, Costa Coffee landside) and smaller restaurants offering food and drink whilst you are waiting.

 Does London City Airport have any airport lounges?

 Unfortunately, no. With London City Airport being such a small airport, they just don’t have space for airport lounges.
 Which is a bummer, should your flight be delayed.
 However, to make up for that, flying out of London City Airport, you’ll often be served a snack and drink on your flight.
-BA City Flyer (the British Airways subsidiary operating out of City Airport) still serve on all City Airport flights, despite British Airways seizing catering on short-haul flights a couple of years ago.
+BA City Flyer (the British Airways subsidiary operating out of City Airport) still does service on all City Airport flights, despite British Airways seizing catering on short-haul flights a couple of years ago.